MAOMislive/Count-Inversion-using-Divide-and-Conquer/README.md

 * Open the code file in your preferred development environment.
 * Provide the input array in the appropriate section of the code.
 * Run the code.

-The code will return the total number of inversions in the input array.

 # Code Explanation
 The code follows the steps of the merge sort algorithm to divide the array into smaller subarrays and then recombine them in the correct order.
 During the recombination step, the code also keeps track of the number of inversions and increments the count for each inversion found.